netsage-project/netsage-pipeline/website/docs/pipeline/logstash.md

 sidebar_label: Logstash
 ---

-The Logstash portion of the Netsage Pipeline reads flows from a RabbitMQ queue, performs various transformations and adds additional information to them, then sends them to a rabbitMQ queue on a different host, and eventually the data ends up in an Elasticsearch instance.
+The Logstash portion of the Netsage Pipeline reads flows from a RabbitMQ queue, performs various transformations and adds additional information, then sends them to a rabbitMQ queue on a different host.
+Eventually the data ends up in an Elasticsearch data store.

 Logstash .conf files invoke various "filters" and actions.
 In the bare metal installation, these conf files are located in /etc/logstash/conf.d/.
-In a docker installation, the *.conf files in the git checkout, in conf-logstash/, are used.
+In a docker installation, they are located in the conf-logstash/ directory of the git checkout of the pipeline.
 See below for a brief description of what each does and check the files for comments.

 >Notes:
 > - All \*.conf files in conf.d/ or conf-logstash/ are executed in alphabetical order, as if they were one huge file.
 Those ending in .disabled will not be executed (assuming 'path.config: "/etc/logstash/conf.d/*.conf"').
 > - If you are not running a standard Netsage pipeline and actions in a particular .conf file are not needed in your particular case, they or the whole .conf file can be removed, but check carefully for downstream effects.
 > - MaxMind, CAIDA, and Science Registry database files required by the geoip and aggregate filters are downloaded from scienceregistry.netsage.global via cron jobs on a weekly or daily basis.
 (MaxMind data can change weekly, CAIDA quarterly, Science Registry information randomly.) **NOTE that new versions won't be used in the pipeline until logstash is restarted.** There is a cron file to do this also.
 Similarly for other support files, eg, those used in 90-additional-fields.conf.
-> - Lookup tables for 55-member-orgs.conf that we have compiled are available from sciencregistry.grnoc.iu.edu.
+> - "Member organization" lists that we have stored are available to download from sciencregistry.grnoc.iu.edu.
 See the cron files provided.
-These will not be updated often, so you may run the cron jobs or not.
+These will not be updated often.
 You will need to provide lists for other networks yourself or ask us.
+(See Docker Advanced Options.)

 ## Logstash Sequence

 The main things done in each conf file are as follows.
+(Please double check the comments in the files themselves, as well, in case this documentation fails to keep up with changes.)

 ### 01-input-rabbit.conf